mandar-opc/model_server/documentation/ModelServerRESTAPI.md

 # OpenVINO™ Model Server RESTful API Documentation

 ## Introduction
-In addition with [gRPC APIs](https://github.com/mandar-opc/model_server/blob/OpenVINOModelServer-Documentation/documentation/gRPC_APIRefGuide.md) OpenVino model server also supports RESTful APIs.
+In addition with [gRPC APIs](link) OpenVINO™ model server also supports RESTful APIs.
 This page describes these API endpoints and an end-to-end example on usage.

-The request and response is a JSON object.

 ## Model Status API
+* Description

 Get information about the status of served models

 * URL